 Step 1: Have Legal Justification

-A proper rental agreement gives each tenant the right to remain on the property until the lease term expires unless they violate the lease.
+As per the law, A proper lease gives each tenant the right to remain on the property until the lease term expires unless they violate the lease.

-Some of the most common lease violations by tenants in Durham, North Carolina include:
+Some of the most common rental or lease agreement violations by tenants in Durham include:

 - Failing to adhere to the terms of the lease agreement.
 For example, keeping an unauthorized pet or subletting the unit without the landlord’s permission.